SoftEng-Islam/Linuxuration/README.md

 - [Contact](#contact)
 ## Introduction

-After installing any Linux distribution, developers typically follow a series of steps to customize and optimize their new environment for their workflow.
+After installing any Linux distribution, developers and users typically follow a series of steps to customize and optimize their new environment for their workflow.
 Here’s a breakdown of these common steps:

-### Steps Developers Typically Take
+### Steps Developers & Users Typically Take

 1. **Update System**:
    - **Command**: `sudo pacman -Syu` (for Arch Linux)